tjtate/sparkpost-api-documentation/services/recipient_list_api.md

 **Note**

+If a non-scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is submitted or generating.

+If a scheduled transmission contains a recipient list, the recipient list cannot be updated if the transmission is generating or submitted and close to the scheduled generation time.

+Set the scheduled_interval_update option in the [msg_gen](https://support.messagesystems.com/docs/web-momo4/modules.msg_gen.php) module to configure how close to the scheduled generation time the recipient list can still be updated.
+The default is 10 minutes, and the minumum value is 1 second.

+**Note**

 The "id" field is read only and cannot be changed.
 If the recipient list "id" is provided in the **recipient list object**, it must match the id parameter.